 Bank's exposure to operational risk is controlled by having an adequate and effective internal control to manage risk and to increase the likelihood that established objectives and goals will be achieved.
-Management regularly monitors its compliance with control policies and procedures and exposure to operational risk through ongoing management activities, separate evaluations (i.e. independent examination by Internal Auditor and/or Compliance Officer) or both.
-The Bank has created a Risk Management Department who will monitor and report the Bank's operational risk exposure to Senior Management and the Board.
+Management regularly monitors its compliance with control policies and procedures and exposure to operational risk through ongoing management activities, separate evaluations (i.e. independent examination by Internal Audit and/or Compliance Department).
+The Bank has created a Risk Management Department which monitors and reports the Bank's operational risk exposure to Senior Management and the Board.
 The Bank also maintains an operational loss and customer complaints database in order to immediately address control lapses and weaknesses which resulted to losses or customer complaints.

 An Annual Risk and Control Self Assessment (RCSA) is conducted by each department, in order to identify, assess and manage the Bank's risk exposure.
-The Internal Audit Department validates the RCSA conducted by each department.
+The Risk Management Department validates the RCSA conducted by each department.
 The result of the RCSA is being discussed to the Senior Management and Board of Directors as part of their oversight function.
 Each department head is in charge in disseminating the results of the assessment with their employees.
-The Bank is also conducting risk and control seminar for all employees.
+An annual risk and control awareness seminar is also being conducted for all employees.

-As of 31 December 2021, the Bank's operational risk-weighted asset was P167.416 (computed using the Basic Indicator Approach).
+As of 31 December 2022, the Bank's operational risk-weighted asset was P152.688 (computed using the Basic Indicator Approach).